tilt-dev/tilt.build/blog/_posts/2019-02-07-whats-wrong-with-microservice-dev.md

   - workflow
   - devtools
 ---

+Here at Windmill, we talk a lot about how much it sucks to develop on microservices.
+If you haven’t experienced this pain firsthand, or if you’ve never known anything better, you might wonder what we’re going on about.

 Well, wonder no more!
 Here’s a quick overview of a few different development cycles, how microservice dev stacks up (spoiler: not well), and how developing with [Tilt](http://tilt.build/) makes it suck less.